Tipser/slate/source/includes/_tipser-widget.md

 where supported environments are `stage` and `prod`.
 This configuration option is optional and in case it is missing, `prod` environment will be used.

 ## Adding event handlers ##
 Event handlers may be passed as a part of configuration.
 There is a number of events exposed for developer.
-Each of the handler may have a different params as arguments of handler.

 There is `eventsHandler` config option available.
 This is the place where you can add your own handlers for events.